St Peter's College, Oxford: St Peter's Hall

 The history of the college in its present form began in 1923 when Francis James Chavasse, former Bishop of Liverpool, returned to Oxford.
 He was concerned at the rising cost of education in the older universities in Britain, and projected St Peter's as a college where promising students, who might otherwise be deterred by the costs of college life, could obtain an Oxford education.
 After Francis James died in 1928, his son Christopher Chavasse launched a memorial appeal in his father's name to fund the project, raising £150,000 from donors including Ella Rowcroft to convert and build new buildings on the site.
 St Peter's was licensed by the university as a hostel that year and opened with 13 residents.
 The following year, 1929, it was recognised as a permanent private hall and grew to 40 students.
 A later significant benefactor was William Morris, 1st Viscount Nuffield, who would also found Nuffield College.
+The hall was sometimes nicknamed "Pot Hall".

 During the Second World War, St Peter's Hall became home to evacuated students from Westfield College, a women's college of the University of London, and its students were boarded out to other colleges.